apache/superset/CONTRIBUTING.md

 #### Webpack dev server

 The dev server by default starts at `http://localhost:9000` and proxies the backend requests to `http://localhost:8088`.

+Concretely, it means that you will want to:

+1. [run Superset locally](#flask-server) using Flask, on port `8088`,
+2. in parallel, run the Webpack dev server locally on port `9000`,
+3. access `http://localhost:9000` in your browser.
+(This will load the hot-reloading front-end assets from web-pack while redirecting back-end queries to Flask/Superset.)

 It's possible to change these settings:

 ```bash
 # Start the dev server at http://localhost:9000